timardex/react-roulette/README.md

-This is a Roulette game made with React and Redux.
+This is a Roulette presentation made with React and Redux.

 In the project directory, please run: